Magnitude 5.7 earthquake strikes eastern Indonesia - ExBulletin

 Magnitude 5.7 earthquake strikes eastern Indonesia

-Jakarta, Indonesia (AFP) – A shallow undersea earthquake rocked part of eastern Indonesia on Thursday, but there were no immediate reports of major damage or casualties.
+JAKARTA, Indonesia – A shallow undersea earthquake rocked part of eastern Indonesia on Thursday, but there were no immediate reports of major damage or injuries.

 The US Geological Survey said the 5.7-magnitude quake struck 65 km off Amahai, a coastal village on Ceram Island in North Maluku province.
 She added that the epicenter of the earthquake was at a depth of ten kilometers below sea level.